HuntsmanCancerInstitute/hciR/README.md

 install_github("HuntsmanCancerInstitute/hciR")
 ```

-This package includes functions to read output files from [featureCounts] and
-[RSEM], display sample visualization using interactive [highcharts] (see
-[plot_pca] for the highcharts version of `plotPCA` in [DESeq2]), run all
-possible contrasts and add [Biomart] annotations to results, create heatmaps
-using [d3heatmap] or [pheatmap] and other [RNA-seq workflow] tasks.
-The
-package is intended to work with the [tidyverse] and imports but does not load
-[DESeq2] and other [Bioconductor] packages.

 A few [R Markdown] sample files are in the [inst/Rmd] directory and rendered
 output in the [docs] directory, which are best viewed from the Github pages.